Faraway Worlds is reader-supported. If you buy something through a link on this page, we may earn a small commission.

 Generally speaking, the longer you travel, the cheaper it costs per day, while fly-in, fly-out trips can be more expensive.

 Budget to spend around ZAR 4,500 for two for a week in South Africa.
-This assumes you’re cooking some of the time and drinking a small amount of alcohol.
+This assumes you’re cooking some of the time and drinking some alcohol.

 If you enjoy eating out, you can expect to pay around ZAR 532 for a nice dinner for two, including an alcoholic drink.
 A meal at a pub is likely to be around ZAR 337 for two, with cheaper meals available (especially for lunch) for around ZAR 117 each.

 Assuming that you’ll be eating out some of the time, budget at least ZAR 500 a week for groceries.
-If you enjoy a few drinks, you’ll need to increase this amount – beer costs around ZAR 19 for a 500ml bottle and good bottle of wine is around ZAR 99, although you can always find cheaper options in the supermarket.
+If you enjoy a few drinks, you’ll need to increase this amount – beer costs around ZAR 19 for a 500ml bottle and good bottle of wine is around ZAR 99, from a shop, although there are cheaper options available.
 Milk typically costs around ZAR 16 for a two-litre bottle and you can expect to pay around ZAR 31 for a cappuccino from a local café.

 Getting around South Africa is easiest with a car.
 Transport costs fluctuate depending how much you travel, but budgeting around ZAR 930 for two per week is a good starting point.
 This should allow you to hire a cheaper rental car.
 If you’re planning on doing any tours or using hop-on hop-off buses, you’ll need to up your budget a bit.